Zhang Enli x Hennessy: Celebrating new beginnings

 “In this extraordinary context, the greatest difficulty for me had nothing to do with my personal creative process; it was more about managing my anxiety about the future.”
 Zhang Enli transposed all this into a fluid, dream-like composition in which sprays of water droplets surge up and reconverge into a tiger prowling in the night.

-The artwork is singly—and altogether—exquisite, a coloristic lyricism by way of used colors, scraps of fabric and shapes.
-It conveys a homing instinct for beauty in the humblest of materials, and in the most profound way: feeling joy related to color schematics.
-“Those colors made me feel really happy as I was painting this work,” Enli points out.
+The artwork is singly—and altogether—exquisite, a colouristic lyricism by way of used colours, scraps of fabric and shapes.
+It conveys a homing instinct for beauty in the humblest of materials, and in the most profound way: feeling joy related to colour schematics.
+“Those colours made me feel really happy as I was painting this work,” Enli points out.